pawa4272/Capstone-Project/README.md

 - Apply Principal Component Analysis (PCA) to the dataset
 - Train the data with other models
 - Apply grid search to the best 3 models
-- Add / remove other features to get the optimal solution
+- Add / remove features to get the optimal solution